top of page

 FAQs

-If the measure passes, will it increase our taxes?
+If the measure passes, will it increase taxes?

-For residents within urban Multnomah County, the proposal, if passed, would increase the local property tax rate by 0.138 per $1,000 of assessed value, an average monthly cost of $2.84.
+For residents within urban Multnomah County, the measure, if passed, would increase the local property tax rate by $0.11 per $1,000 of assessed property value.
+The owner of a home assessed at $246,712 would pay $26.27 per year or $2.19 per month.

 May 2024.
 Ballots must be postmarked or placed in a dropbox by 8pm, May 21.

-The projects were identified by engineering assessments, a comprehensive summary of the district’s flood safety assets, and a plan to build needed improvements.
-Specific sources of projects include: 1) Levee Recertification Assessments, which identify the projects needed to maintain FEMA accreditation (under 44 CFR 65.10) and allow residents and businesses to access low-cost flood insurance under the National Flood Insurance Program (NFIP).
+The proposed projects were identified by engineering assessments, a comprehensive summary of the district’s flood safety assets, and a plan to complete specific projects.
+Sources of project background data include: 1) Levee Recertification Assessments, which identify the projects necessary to maintain FEMA accreditation (under 44 CFR 65.10) and allow residents and businesses to access low-cost flood insurance under the National Flood Insurance Program (NFIP).
 2) Portland Metro Levee System Study by the US Army Corps of Engineers to identify risks and develop a plan to make the system stronger and more resilient.
 3) Drainage Master Plans to evaluate the pipes, drainage ditches, and pump stations that collect and direct rainwater inside the levee system.
 These plans identify areas that need improvement to keep roads, homes, and businesses dry during big rainstorms.

 What is a levee?

-How can the natural environment help improve flood safety?
+How can the natural environment help mitigate flooding?

 Restoring wetlands, stream channels, and other natural areas in the floodplain provides natural flood protection.
 Natural flood management strategies are an established practice in engineering manuals from the Army Corps of Engineers, recommended by FEMA, and actively deployed by flood agencies around the world.